 “It clearly makes it almost impossible to get an abortion if the requirements are [survivors] have to report rape to law enforcement,” says Rita Smith, international expert in violence against women and vice president of external relations with DomesticShelters.org.
-“Part of her strategy is that she hasn’t told him she’s pregnant.

-Will Survivors Be Believed?
+Will Rape and Domestic Violence Survivors Be Believed?

 In an opinion piece for USA Today, law professor and domestic violence advocate Jane Stoever says that rape exceptions “give the false impression that rape is easy to name and define.”
 Many clients of hers who have been assaulted, she writes, are unsure if they’ve even been raped.